saket590/RunMultiple-gf-Patterns/README.md

 https://github.com/emadshanab/Gf-Patterns-Collection  (Contains various links for patterns)\
 https://github.com/coffinxp/gFpattren  \

-A big thanks to these hackers for providing these useful patterns.
+A big thanks to Tomnomnom and above hackers for providing these useful patterns.